Keio University

 Type-J

-Projects for early-career researchers to conduct their research independently.
+Projects where young researchers conduct research independently

 Type-C

-Endowed Research Chairs
+Endowed Research Departments

-Joint Research Program
+Joint Research Departments

 Contact Information

-About Endowed Research Programs
+Regarding Endowed Research Departments

-About Joint Research Programs
+Regarding Joint Research Departments

-JSR-Keio University University medical sciences Chemistry Innovation Center
+JSR-Keio University Medical and Chemical Innovation Center

-Keio University and JSR Corporation have jointly built and are operating the JSR-Keio University University medical sciences Chemistry Innovation Center (commonly known as JKiC) on the Shinanomachi Campus.
-This three-story, one-basement joint research building, opened in 2017, serves as a hub for industry-academia-medicine collaboration.
-This collaboration between a university School of Medicine and a chemical materials manufacturer is an initiative unprecedented in the world.
-Through close interaction supported by industry-academia-medicine collaboration, researchers from Keio University's School of Medicine and hospital, which provides integrated medical sciences and medical care from basic research to clinical practice, and chemical materials researchers from JSR, which develops advanced materials and products with the life sciences as a strategic business area, will work to realize a wide range of needs and advanced ideas in the medical field, creating research and business opportunities that lead to the establishment and dissemination of new diagnostic, therapeutic, and medical support technologies to support a society of health and longevity.
+Such collaboration between a university school of medicine and a chemical materials manufacturer is a unique endeavor in the world.
+By facilitating close interaction between researchers from Keio University's School of Medicine and Hospital—who develop integrated medical sciences and healthcare from basic to clinical levels—and chemical materials researchers from JSR—who develop advanced materials and products with life sciences as a strategic business—under the support of industry-academia-medical collaboration, we will realize a wide range of needs and advanced ideas in the medical field.
+We aim to create research and businesses that lead to the establishment and dissemination of new diagnostic and therapeutic technologies and medical support technologies that support a healthy and long-lived society.

-RIKEN Research Centers and Institutes - Keio University University Shinanomachi Campus Joint Research Hub
+RIKEN-Keio University Shinanomachi Campus Joint Research Hub